hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 <img src="../img/gseaplot_msigdb.png" width="500">
 </p>

-In this plot, the lines in plot represent the genes in the gene set 'GOMF_EXTRACELLULAR_MATRIX_STRUCTURAL_CONSTITUENT', and where they occur among the log2 fold changes.
-The largest positive log2 fold changes are on the left-hand side of the plot, while the largest negative log2 fold changes are on the right.
-The top plot shows the magnitude of the log2 fold changes for each gene, while the bottom plot shows the running sum, with the enrichment score peaking at the red dotted line (which is among the positive log2 fold changes).
+In this plot, the lines in plot represent the genes in the gene set `GOMF_EXTRACELLULAR_MATRIX_STRUCTURAL_CONSTITUENT` and where they occur among the log2-fold changes.
+The largest positive log2-fold changes are on the left-hand side of the plot, while the largest negative log2-fold changes are on the right.
+The top plot shows the magnitude of the log2-fold changes for each gene, while the bottom plot shows the running sum, with the enrichment score peaking at the red dotted line (which is among the positive log2-fold changes).
 This suggests the up-regulation of this function.

 ***